Octahedral developing of knot complement II: Ptolemy coordinates and applications: Ptolemy coordinates for an octahedral decomposition

-We fix a collection of region variables $w_i$'s satisfying the gluing equations of $\Tcal_5$ and let $\rho:\pi_1(M)\rightarrow \psl$ be the holonomy representation.
-In this section, we compute a Ptolemy assignment of $\Tcal_5$ in terms of region variables by using the same strategy that we used in Section \ref{sec:four}.
-Computations in this section will be similar to those in Section \ref{sec:five}, so some of them will be omitted.
+Suppose that region variables satisfying the gluing equations of $\Tcal_5$ are given with a holonomy representation $\rho:\pi_1(M)\rightarrow \psl$.
+In this section, we compute Ptolemy coordinates of $\Tcal_5$ in terms of region variables by using the same strategy that we used in Section \ref{sec:four}.
+Most of the computations in this section will be similar to those in Section \ref{sec:four}, hence some of them will be omitted to avoid tedious repetitions.